s5k6/semaphore/sem/doc/sem.markdown

 If `sem` runs a command in the foreground, it tries to exit with the exit code of the command, or one of the following.
-To disambiguate failure of `sem` from failure of the command, use `-E` to offset (i.e., add a constant value to) these codes.
+To disambiguate failure of `sem` from failure of the command, use `-E ‹offset›` to offset (i.e., add a constant value to) these codes.
 See examples.
+‹offset› defaults to 0.

 0
   ~ All actions have been carried out successfully, and the
     command exited with 0.

-1
+1 + ‹offset›
   ~ Failed to wait due to timeout or in nonblocking mode.

-2
+2 + ‹offset›
   ~ Inappropriate usage of `sem`, i.e., usage error.

-3
+3 + ‹offset›
   ~ A systemcall failed.
 A more detailed description is given
             in the error message.

-4
+4 + ‹offset›
   ~ An error in the implementation of `sem`.
 You should not
             see this.

-5
+5 + ‹offset›
   ~ The command was killed by a signal.

-other
+‹other›
   ~ The command returned with the respective exit code.